codiga/clitool/DEVELOPER.md

 ### Publishing new version

-Step 1: bump the version in `code_inspector/version.py` on the master branch
+Step 1: Bump the version in `codiga/version.py` on the master branch

 Step 2: Commit the code